vikrant-1912/Currency-convertor-JS/README.md

 NOTE :
-( API isn't Work as it is expired , will fix API Issue sooon )
+( API isn't Working , as it is expired , will fix API Issue sooon )